-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4, H4a, H5, and H5a.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and only loans made to students who borrowed while enrolled at your institution.

-Include: 2010 undergraduate class who graduated between July 1, 2098 and June 30, 2010 who started at your institution as first- time students and received a bachelor's degree between July 1, 2009 and June 30, 2010. only loans made to students who borrowed while enrolled at your institution.
+Include: \ 2015 undergraduate class: all students who started at your institution as firsttime students and received a bachelor's degree between July 1, 2014 and June 30, 2015.

-co-signed loans.
+\ co-signed loans.

-Exclude: those who transferred in. money borrowed at other institutions.
+Exclude: \ students who transferred in. \ money borrowed at other institutions.